Flight-Free-UK/flight_free_uk_website/source/posts/pandemics-and-climate.html.markdown

 Maggie talked about red kites, both in her home town of Aberystwyth and at White Horse Hill in Oxfordshire.
 Bertie told us about encountering a pod of dolphins while at sea off the Cornish coast.

 ### Our thanks to [Dr Sweta Chakraboty](https://swetachakraborty.com) for joining us and giving us an insight into human behaviour when it comes to risk, in the context of both COVID 19 and climate change.

 *Listen to the full episode [here](https://flightfreeuk.podbean.com/e/2021-series-pandemics-and-climate/) and find other episodes and previous series [here](/podcast).*

-**Credits**

 *Voiceover: [L. Sophie Helbig](https://lshelbig.com/main/).
 Soundtrack: [Chasing Balloons by Yeti Music](https://uppbeat.io/track/yeti-music/chasing-balloons).*